kelseyhightower/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 ## Verification

+Reboot the controller nodes, and then SSH into one of the nodes.
 List the etcd cluster members:

 ```
 sudo ETCDCTL_API=3 etcdctl member list \